joshfryart/LangTranslate/README.md

 Contributing

 Feel free to submit pull requests for bug fixes or new features.
 All contributions are welcome!
+I don't know what I am doing.
+I am @joshfryart on twitter.
 License

 This project is released under the MIT License.
 See the LICENSE file for more information.